-- Check pumping unit for shortage and damage immediately upon arrival.
-Pump accessories when required are packaged in a separate container and shipped with the unit. - If equipment is damaged in transit, promptly report this to the carrier's agent.
-Make complete notations on the freight bill to speed satisfactory adjustment by the carrier. - Unload and handle the unit with a sling.
-Do not lift unit by eye bolts on the motor!
+- Check pumping unit for shortages and damages immediately upon arrival.
+Pump accessories, when required, are packaged in a separate container and shipped with the unit. - If equipment is damaged in transit, immediately report the damage to the truck line's agent.
+Make a complete report on the freight bill to speed satisfactory adjustment by the carrier. - Unload and handle the equipment with a sling or tow motor.
+Do not lift unit by lifting lugs on the pump case or eye. - Eyebolts on the motor!
+These are not intended to support the complete pump assembly but to aid in disassembly.